Cart

 Sometimes it helps to know that you’re not the only one who is dealing with a particular issue.
 And when it comes to worry about dental care, you have a lot of company.
 About 20%-25% of people in the U.S. have what medical researchers describe as “dental anxiety.”

 People get stressed about going to the dentist for many different reasons, from claustrophobia to embarrassment about their poor oral health, the cost of care and concern about getting a difficult diagnosis.
-Recent research from West Virginia University and the University of Pittsburgh even suggests that the fear of going to the dentist may be a genetic inheritance.
+Research from West Virginia University and the University of Pittsburgh even suggests that the fear of going to the dentist may be a genetic inheritance.

 Dental anxiety can range in severity from just dreading a visit to the dentist to complete avoidance of dental treatment for many, many years.
 Of course, with avoidance of dental treatment comes poorer oral health.
 And the longer a person delays getting treatment the more their oral health will deteriorate, sparking yet more fear and embarrassment about going to the dentist.